How to check progress during a heavy ALTER TABLE

 This table controls the collection and storage of performance information.

-Now let's check if these items are enabled.
+Now, check to see if these items are enabled.

 events_stages_current